camchu2001/my-wiki/docs/02. Python/Python  for Coding Interviews.md

 print(arr)
 >>> [1, 7, 2, 3, 4, 7]

-# remove the first occurence of a value from the array
+# remove the first occurrence of a value from the array
 arr.remove(7) # removing element 7 from the array
 print(arr)
 >>> [1, 2, 3, 4, 7]